Review Multiple PRs (Parallel)

 Write the draft file

-Write all findings to review-draft-{timestamp}.md (e.g. review-draft-2026-04-14T15-44.md) in the current working directory.
+Create it if absent (mkdir -p -m 700 "$TEMP_DIR").
+Write all findings to $TEMP_DIR/review-draft-{timestamp}.md (e.g. $TEMP_DIR/review-draft-2026-04-14T15-44.md).
+This keeps the file outside the repo and prevents accidental commits.
 The file has two sections per PR: a Changes Summary and the Proposed Comments.

 File format: